aken0/BeyondFairnessLiterature/Notes.md

 Furthermore, it seems to imply that AI algorithms can only focus on macro accuracy.
 P. 6 monitoring systems example, individual LoA: how is this different from medical advice given by humans?

+### Addressing Fairness, Bias, and Appropriate Use of Artificial Intelligence and Machine Learning in Global Health